 - Giant cell tumor of the bone (GCTB) – These tumors look somewhat different on imaging tests than chordoma and tend to be located in the upper part of the sacrum.

 - Schwannoma – These tumors damage the bone differently than chordomas do, look different on imaging tests, and do not spread to nearby muscles or joints.

-- Other tumors of the spine and skull base – These include other bone cancers such as Ewing sarcoma and osteosarcoma, as well as a type of nervous system tumor called a myxopapillary ependymoma.
+- Other tumors of the spine and skull base – These include other bone cancers such as Ewing Cancer of bone and connective tissue such as cartilage, fat, muscle, and blood vessels.
+Chordoma is a type of sarcoma. and osteosarcoma, as well as a type of nervous system tumor called a myxopapillary ependymoma.
 Lymphoma, a cancer of the body’s immune system, and multiple myeloma, a blood cancer, can also cause tumors in these areas.

-- Metastasis (spread) of another cancer – Sometimes cancers in other places in the body can spread to the bones of the spine or skull base.
+- When tumors have spread to other parts of the body from the original tumor site. (spread) of another cancer – Sometimes cancers in other places in the body can spread to the bones of the spine or skull base.

 How is chordoma diagnosed?

 Any biopsy or surgery to confirm the diagnosis of chordoma should be done at a center with expertise in chordoma treatment.
 If not done properly, these procedures can cause the chordoma to spread.
 If you cannot travel to see a doctor who has experience with chordoma, have your imaging tests sent to a doctor with chordoma experience for a second opinion before you get treatment or a biopsy.

 Chordoma tumors are typically detected through imaging tests, which show organs and other structures inside the body, including tumors.
 The way the tumor looks on imaging tests can tell a radiologist whether it might be chordoma.